 Val d'OrciaThe rolling slopes of Val d’Orcia are dotted with cypress trees, vineyards, olive groves, and secluded churches.
 Head to the picturesque villages Buonconvento - a delightful hamlet with an attractive historic center - and the charming medieval town San Quirico d’Orcia that sits atop a hill halfway between Pienza and Montalcino.

-MontalcinoThe town of Montalcino contains many reminders of medieval times including the impressive 14th-century castle, the ancient Basilica, the San Giovanni tower and a multitude of narrow cobblestone alleyways.
+MontalcinoThe town of Montalcino contains many reminders of medieval times, including the impressive 14th-century castle, the ancient Basilica, the San Giovanni tower and a multitude of narrow cobblestone alleyways.
 Learn more about Montalcino >

 PienzaPienza is a tiny and tidy jewel, the perfect Renaissance city designed by native Pope Pio II.
 The historic center of the city - a UNESCO World Heritage Site - is nestled on a hill surrounded by a circular path offering 360-degree vistas of the valley.
 Learn more about Pienza >

-MontepulcianoMontepulciano is a beautiful Medieval town, encircled by fortified walls, located at 605 meters above sea level, in one of the most evocative areas of Tuscany.
+MontepulcianoMontepulciano is a beautiful Medieval town encircled by fortified walls, located at 605 meters above sea level, in one of the most evocative areas of Tuscany.
 It is a real pearl of history, art, and architecture.
 Learn more about Montepulciano >

 A visit to Italy is not complete without trying the small foil-wrapped chocolate (with hazelnut) containing a little love message, the “Baci Perugina”.
 Right, these exquisite chocolates are produced in Perugia and are inseparably connected.
-You can visit the Baci chocolate factory and museum, and of course, make a tasting.
+You can visit the Baci chocolate factory and museum, and of course, have a tasting.